PedanticHacker/ReChess/README.md

 ## How to Launch ReChess

-To launch ReChess after installing all of its requirements, launch your favorite IDE (e.g., PyCharm, VSCode, Wing, Spyder, etc.) or perhaps your code editor (e.g., Sublime Text, Notepad++, UltraEdit, Atom, etc.) and build the `main.py` file, found in the top-level directory of ReChess.
+To launch ReChess, after installing all of its requirements, launch your favorite IDE (e.g., PyCharm, VSCode, Wing, Spyder, etc.) or your favorite code editor (e.g., Sublime Text, Notepad++, UltraEdit, Atom, etc.) and build the `main.py` file, found in the top-level directory of ReChess.